-- 4. Verify the noise floor of the system by taking a measurement without the DUT in place but with the same power levels at the internal mixer. - 5.
+- 4. Verify the noise floor of the system by taking a measurement without the DUT in place. - 5.
 Connect the DUT into the system. - 6.
 Click Acquire to initialize the measurement and view the results displayed in the plot area.